-Sapperton Tunnel on the Thames & Severn Canal is the third longest canal tunnel in the United Kingdom at 2.17 miles (3.49km) in length.
+When Sapperton Tunnel on the Thames & Severn Canal opened in 1789 it was the longest canal tunnel ever constructed in the United Kingdom at 2.17 miles (3.49km) in length.
 Today it is the third longest.

 As early as 1916, roof falls made the tunnel impassable to normal boat traffic.

-The graphic below shows a longitudinal section of the tunnel.
-The scale of the vertical axis is 7 times that of the horizontal to provide a more meaningful profile.
+The graphic shows a longitudinal section of the tunnel.
+The scaling of the vertical axis has been exaggerated to better illustrate the variation in profile along the length of the tunnel.

 The brown vertical lines represent approximate positions of tunnel construction shafts.
 Some of these are referred to as Air Shafts on Ordnance Survey maps.

 The two sections of the tunnel shaded red denote unstable rock formations (Fuller's Earth), and these sections are fully lined with brick or stone.

-The blocks of grey shading within the tunnel denote areas of known wall and roof falls, with a total blockage near the Daneway end.
+The blocks of grey shading within the tunnel denote areas of known wall and roof falls, with a total blockage near the Daneway entrance.